-Editor’s note: This article is the third installment in our five-part series on how to portray tricky subjects in Christian fiction.
-To learn why we’re doing this series and how we’re approaching these topics, read our introductory post.
+Editor’s Note: This article is the third installment in our five-part series on how to portray tricky subjects in Christian fiction.
+To learn why we’re doing this series and how we’re approaching the topics, read our introductory post.

 Should you write a scene of human sacrifice where the priest cuts out the victim’s [bleep] with a stone knife, the body [bleep], and the blood [bleepity bleep bleep]?
 (I’m trying to be sensitive here.)

 These kinds of questions plague Christian writers—especially beginners and those who have been raised without exposure to brutality.
 Even writers who have firm convictions sometimes struggle to discern whether a certain degree of violence is excessive or not.

 This article won’t answer all your questions, but it should help you better understand the violence issue and exercise wise judgment.

 To prove that violence has a place in Christian fiction, we need to examine writing theory.
 Here at Story Embers, one of the tenets we uphold is that compelling stories should reflect the full human experience.
 Humans are creatures of reason and emotion, and to “take every thought captive,” we must address both aspects of our nature.
 Fiction excels at exploring our emotions and humanity in any situation or walk of life.
 When we ban facets of the human experience from fiction, we’re limiting our God-assigned dominion over the earth.
 Because violence is one of the world’s harsh realities, it belongs in our fictional worlds to expand our emotional development—not in every novel, but many.
 If we always avoid it, we’re being dishonest.